SolarNetwork/solarnetwork-node/net.solarnetwork.node.control.gpiod/README.md

 # SolarNode GPIO Control

-This SolarNode plugin provides a component that can read and write to Linux [gpiod][gpiod] lines, which are **digital** input/output (GPIO) connections widely available on SolarNode devices like the Raspberry Pi.
+This SolarNode plugin provides a component that can read and write to Linux GPIO character devices, which are **digital** input/output (GPIO) connections widely available on SolarNode devices like the Raspberry Pi.

 To turn the GPIO lines into a datum stream you can use the [Control Event Datum Logger](../net.solarnetwork.node.datum.control/) plugin.